virsas/go-api-starter-kit/README.md

 ### Migrate

-Migration is run on API start up and runs all migrations from ./migrations directory
+Migration is run on API start up and runs all migrations from ./migrations directory ans skipping those that already run.

 ## Audit trail